centre-for-humanities-computing/web-extractor/README.md

 ```

 When the `extractor` is made up of more extractors (see [Multiple Extractors](#multiple-extractors)) it can be desirable to be able to choose which
-extractor to run next depending on a condition in `waitFor`.
+extractor to run next depending on a condition in `beforeExtract`.
 This can be controlled by returning an object with the
 property `nextExctractorIndex` which determines the next extractor to run.
 E.g.

 ```
 extractor: {
-    waitFor: async function(page) {
+    beforeExtract: async function(page) {
         try {
             await page.waitFor('#my-element' {timeout: 5000});
             return 2;